akorshkov/neovimconf/README.md

 4. Inspect/modify this file, start nvim and run:

-	`:PackerSync`
+	`:Lazy`

-to install selected plugins.
+to check the status of the selected plugins.